nickzoic/nick.zoic.org/art/fupy-micropython-for-fpga/index.md

 The `targets/` directory contains descriptions of the SoC used on the target boards, pulling in submodules which implement individual bits of hardware.
-A lot of stuff is under the 'CAS' ("Control and Status") module.
+A lot of stuff is under the 'CAS' ("Control and Status", or sometimes "Configuration and Status") module.

 The `gateware/` directory contains implementations for the hardware.
 For example, `gateware/cas.py` includes code to enumerate all the LEDs defined in the `platforms/*.py` file,